floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

   caption: [Microservice identification algorithm]
 ) <slr_algorithms>

-// TODO: explanation about clustering
-Publications using a clustering approach to identify microservice candidates typically collect static information from the software system, and represent it as a graph.
+// TODO: explain graphs in mathematical terms Publications using a clustering approach to identify microservice candidates typically collect static information from the software system, and represent it as a directed graph.
+The graph exposes the relationship between the classes, modules, or components.
+The nodes of the graph represent the classes, modules, or components, and the edges the function or method calls between them.
+Often the edges are weighted, representing the frequency or cost of the calls.
-The graph in question is then divided into several clusters, each representing a microservice candidate.
+Using this information, the graph is then divided into several clusters, each indicating a microservice candidate.
-Typical clustering algorithms used for this purpose are K-Means, Kruskal's algorithm, and agglomerative clustering.
+Typical clustering algorithms used for this purpose are K-Means, Kruskal's algorithm @algorithm_design, and agglomerative clustering.

-#citeauthor(<extraction_of_microservices>) use Kruskal's algorithm to isolate microservice candidates.
+#citeauthor(<extraction_of_microservices>) use Kruskal's algorithm @algorithm_design to isolate microservice candidates.

 // TODO: explanation about genetic algorithms
 Examples of publications using Non-Dominated Sorting Algorithm II (NGSA-II) as multi-objective optimization algorithm to identify microservice candidates are #citeauthor(<design_model_identification>), #citeauthor(<multiobjective_optimization_decomposition>), and #citeauthor(<execution_trace_identification>)